nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding tags to a supplier: `tag_supplier` / `tag_s`

-Add tags to an existing supplier entry
+Add tags to an existing supplier entry.

 Syntax: `tag_supplier INDEX t/TAG`

 * Tags the supplier at the specified `INDEX`.
 * The index refers to the number shown in the suppliers list displayed.
 * The index **must be a positive integer** 1, 2, 3, …​
-* More than one tag can be given, but at least one tag must be given
+* More than one tag can be given, but at least one tag must be given.

 Examples:
-`tag_supplier 1 t/Supplies Sugar t/100kg per order` adds the tags `Supplies Sugar` and `100kg per order` onto of the existing tags for the 1st supplier.
+`tag_supplier 1 t/Supplies Sugar t/100kg per order` adds the tags `Supplies Sugar` and `100kg per order` onto of the existing tags for the 1st supplier
-`tag_s 4 t/Minimum 10kg per order` adds the tag `Minimum 10kg per order` onto of the existing tags of the 4th supplier.
+`tag_s 4 t/Minimum 10kg per order` adds the tag `Minimum 10kg per order` onto of the existing tags of the 4th supplier

 ### Editing a supplier: `edit_supplier` / `edit_s`